Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 situation -> interaction -> development

-over:
+to:

 emotion -> repetition -> stagnation

 ---

+# 14. Do Not Choose the Most Archetypal Scene of the Setup

+A strong situation often suggests an obvious archetypal scene.

+Examples:

+- arranged marriage -> cold, awkward wedding night
+- cohabitation -> reminder of the cohabitation + a neutral domestic scene
+- vampire character -> theatrical predation scene
+- tense relationship -> immediate confrontation
+- distant character -> loaded silence instead of real interaction

+This kind of opening often feels natural.

+But it can very easily activate:

+- the character’s fallbacks
+- fandom clichés
+- model automatisms
+- early emotional stagnation

+I do not choose the opening scene because it represents the trope of the setup.

+I choose it because it allows me to demonstrate:

+- the character’s behavioral logic
+- the active signature
+- the concrete way the situation already functions
+- the kind of progression the bot is supposed to produce

+---

-# 10. Be Careful With The Final Line Of Dialogue
+# 15. Pay Attention to the Final Line of Dialogue

-The final line is often more important than it appears.
+The final line is often more important than it looks.

 It is not only an opening for the player.

 It is also a behavioral example for the model.

-The first dialogue often teaches the model how to participate in future conversations.
+The first line of dialogue often teaches the model how to participate in later conversations.

 A question teaches: